gopheracademy/gopheracademy-web/content/advent-2018/fmt.md

 ```

 And now `fmt.Formatter` which gets a
-[`fmt.State`](https://golang.org/pkg/fmt/#State) and rune for the verb.
+[`fmt.State`](https://golang.org/pkg/fmt/#State) and a rune for the verb.
 `fmt.State` implements [`io.Writer`](https://golang.org/pkg/io/#Writer),
 enabling you to write directly to it.

-To know all the fields available in a struct, you can use the [`reflect`](https://golang.org/pkg/reflect/).
+To know all the fields available in a struct, you can use the
-package.
-This will make sure your code works even when `AuthInfo` changes.
+[`reflect`](https://golang.org/pkg/reflect/).  package.
+This will make sure
+your code works even when `AuthInfo` changes.

 ```go
 var authInfoFields []string